 They work by filling in the space in front of your windows with layers of acoustic foam, soundproof matting, and wood.
 The foam at the front absorbs incoming sound waves.

-Any noise that makes it through the foam is blocked by the mat and the wood backer board.
+Any noise that makes it through the acoustic foam is blocked by the mat and the wood backer board.
 Handles are added to the back surface of the wood to allow easy installation and removal.

 Plugs have the advantage that they aren’t permanent.
 They can be added when needed and pull out when not.
 And that’s good because they do have some significant disadvantages.

-If your noise problem is constant you won’t have the opportunity to remove the plugs, which means you won’t be able to enjoy natural sunlight during the day.
+If your noise problem is constant, you won’t have the opportunity to remove the plugs which means you won’t be able to enjoy natural sunlight during the day.